SecUpwN/Spotify-AdKiller/README.md

 - `CUSTOM_VOLUME`: volume of local playback; set to 100 by default
 - `CUSTOM_MUSIC`: local track to play / local music directory to choose tracks from; set to XDG standard music directory by default (e.g. `$HOME/Music`)

-**Debug setting**
+**Debug Setting**

 You can make the CLI output more verbose and enable the log file by setting `DEBUG` to `1`.
-The log will be written to `$HOME/.Spotify-AdKiller.log` and replaced each time the AdKiller is run.
+The log will be written to `$HOME/.Spotify-AdKiller.log` and replaced each time `Spotify-AdKiller` runs.

-### Important notes
+### Important Notes

 Please make sure to always use the provided launcher when running Spotify.
 Under some circumstances Spotify might remain muted when exiting the application.
-This is a technical limitation with PulseAudio.
-Spotify-AdKiller automatically unmutes Spotify when initially run.
+This is a technical limitation with `PulseAudio`. `Spotify-AdKiller` automatically unmutes Spotify when initially run.

 If, for some reason, Spotify does remain muted you can use the following command to unmute it manually while it's running: